 Newport News Personal Injury Lawyer

-Fortunately, every attorney at our firm knows exactly how to handle tricky insurance companies, requests for recorded statements, and all other aspects of recovering after a serious personal injury.
-After a case evaluation, a dedicated Newport News personal injury lawyer from Cooper Hurley Injury Lawyers could identify liable parties, go over your options for obtaining compensation for your damages, and help make sure you avoid taking actions or making statements that could jeopardize your right to recovery.
-Call one of our skilled personal injury attorneys today, and know that you are in capable hands.
+Fortunately, every accident injury lawyer at our firm knows exactly how to handle tricky insurance companies, requests for recorded statements, and all other aspects of recovering after a serious injury.
+After a case evaluation, a dedicated Newport News personal injury lawyer could identify liable parties, go over your options for obtaining compensation for your damages, and help make sure you avoid taking actions or making statements that could jeopardize your right to recovery.
+Call one of our skilled attorneys from Cooper Hurley Injury Lawyers today, and know that you are in capable hands.

 How the Theory of Negligence Plays into Personal Injury Lawsuits

 Negligence is a concept many people are generally familiar with, but it has a specific legal meaning in tort law.
 Virginia state law allows you to file a valid claim or lawsuit against another person to seek compensation if the at-fault party injures you by their carelessness.

 One key issue in these cases is insurance.
 If there is no auto insurance, homeowners insurance, or commercial insurance, there may be no recovery.